layerml/onboarding-project/tutorial1/README.md

 ```

-## Add a new Layer Dataset
+## Step I : Add a new Layer Dataset

->In this step, you will learn how to define one of your external source tables as a Layer Dataset.
+- In this step, you will learn how to define one of your external source tables as a Layer Dataset.

 - There is a table named ***olist_reviews*** that resides on the Layer's public database on Snowflake.
 Let's say, we would like use this table for our Layer Project.